 There is text of varying sizes scattered about the page.
 I counted 7 sizes (not including the logo which has another 2): 9px, 10px, 12px, 13px, 14px, 16px and 18px.
 You might get away with varying font sizes if you had something to keep them apart but there is very little on this home page apart from the text.
 There are a logo, five images, and a search box.
 At first glance, you might think it is some type of meme search engine (or meme generator) because there is not one t-shirt image on the home page and the category of the week is internet memes.

 Site Design – Product Pages

 The layout of the t-shirt pages is a bit better.
 I wouldn’t go so far as to say it’s pretty but it is functional and informative and the purpose of the page is clear.
-There is a comment about the tee, information on how much it costs and where you can get it.
+There is a comment about the t-shirt, information on how much it costs and where you can get it.
 There is a Buy It button that is easy to see.
-You can see related shirts to the right hand side and previously viewed shirts below.
+You can see related shirts to the right-hand side and previously viewed shirts below.

 There is easy access to share buttons for people to spread the word about t-shirts they like.
 Recent trends in web design say that the text could be bigger.

 The category pages are the best part of the site and basically, have the same structure of the search results page.
 After you choose a category or search for keywords you will get a list of thumbnails with several options on the left to narrow down your results.
 You can narrow them by gender, color, price and shirt type.
 For search results, you can also narrow them by category.